Reading time: 6 min.

 Excessive or long-term swelling might also be a sign of a hair transplant infection, especially if it’s accompanied by pus, pain, or itchiness.
 Alert your consultant if the swelling continues beyond 1-2 weeks.

 If swelling happens quickly or immediately after your surgeon administers the anaesthetic, this can be a sign of anaphylaxis.
-Anaphylaxis is a rare but life-threatening allergic reaction, and needs urgent medical attention.
-All reputable UK hair transplant clinics will carry EpiPens to treat anaphylaxis, and have trained staff who can use them.
+Anaphylaxis is a rare but life-threatening allergic reaction and needs urgent medical attention.
+All reputable UK hair transplant clinics will carry EpiPens to treat anaphylaxis and have trained staff who can use them.
 Outside the UK, there have been some reported hair transplant deaths due to anaphylaxis.

-How common is hair transplant swelling?
+How common is swelling after hair transplant surgery?

 Swelling is among the most common side effects of both FUE and FUT hair transplantation.
 In one study, 55% of patients developed swelling — the remaining 45% avoided this thanks to steroid treatment [1].
 Other research found that post-operative oedema was the most common side effect of hair transplant surgery, with 42% of patients experiencing swelling [2].

-Can you prevent hair transplant swelling?
+Can you prevent swelling after a hair transplant?

 Steroids can be taken as tablets before and after your procedure.
 They can also be injected, or combined with the local anaesthetic.